-Since 2003, Laing’s career has came full-circle, as he returned to the painting style he had abandoned in the 1960s, using Pop imagery to shame the perpetrators of war crimes at Abu Ghraib and the war in Iraq.
-Laing has returned to iconic images which distill the essence of our era, including paintings and screenprint editions created with Artizan Editions, depicting Kate Moss, Victoria Beckham, Amy Winehouse and Jean Harlow (published by St. Pancras Editions).
+Since 2003, Laing’s career came full circle, as he returned to the style of painting he had abandoned in the 1960s, using Pop imagery to shame the perpetrators of war crimes at Abu Ghraib and the war in Iraq.
+Laing had returned to iconic images which distill the essence of our era, including paintings and screenprint editions created with Artizan Editions, depicting Kate Moss, Victoria Beckham, Amy Winehouse and Jean Harlow (published by St. Pancras Editions).